Questions and Answers: Study 3

 Explain: “Is the High Priest in Hebrews 4:15 Jesus?
 Explain from ‘but’ onwards”

 When Jesus died on the cross something very wonderful happened.
-The sins of believers were given to Jesus (as if He had done them), and His righteousness was attributed to them, even to those believers who had not yet been born.
+The sins of believers were given to Jesus (as if He had done them), and His righteousness was attributed to them, even to believers who had not yet been born.
 He is said to have become sin, and believers are said to become righteousness.
-This is just to emphasis how closely He became responsible for our sin and how much His righteousness really is seen by God to belong to those who believe in Christ.
+This is to emphasise how closely He was responsible for our sin and how the righteousness of God’s Son now belongs to those who believe in Him.

 Explain: “Why did Jesus say, ‘Permit it to be so now etc’ - Matthew 3:15-16?”

-John was in prison when he sent his disciples to Jesus.
-It is easy for doubts to take us over when we are in very discouraging circumstances.
-John was only human like us.
-He was hated by Herod and especially by his wife.
+John was in prison when he sent his disciples to Jesus, and it is easy to doubt when times are hard.
+King Herod and his wife hated John.
 His life was in danger and he would soon be beheaded.
-I think this is the most likely reason why he sent his disciples to Jesus, and should encourage us to know that it is not unusual to have doubts at times.
+This is probably why he sent his disciples to Jesus, and encourages us to know that it is not unusual for believers to have doubts.
 But we should recall the wonderful things Jesus did, as John was asked to do, to dispel our doubts!

 Explain: “Why should we love our enemies, and how can we love them?”

-Explain: "Why do some people have no compassion and why are there so many fights and wars in the modern world?"
+Explain: "Why do some people have no compassion and why are there so many fights and wars today"